Kenjiro Matsuki: Playing career

 Prior to playing professionally, he played in industrial leagues.
 He also played on a team consisting of Japanese All-Stars in 1934, which played United States Major League Baseball All-Stars, including Lou Gehrig and Babe Ruth.

 Matsuki played for the Osaka Tigers' first seasons.
 For the 1937 spring season, Matsuki led the Japanese Baseball League with a .338 batting average and four home runs.
 In that year's fall season, Matsuki tied for first on his team with three home runs on their way to winning the second-ever Japanese Baseball League, which they won again in the 1938 spring season.
 In that year's fall season, Matsuki led the league with 35 runs and led the team with four home runs.
 1939 saw Matsuki become one of the Tigers' most valuable offensive players, leading the team in batting average, runs, hits, and walks.
 In 1940, Matsuki became the player manager of the newly named Hanshin Tigers.
 He led the team to a 64-37-3 record, and a second-place finish in the league.
 This year, his offensive performance somewhat regressed, leading the team only in sacrifice flies.
-The next year, he led the team to 41–43 record and a fifth-place finish and did not lead the team in any offensive category.
+The next year, he led the team to a 41–43 record and a fifth-place finish and did not lead the team in any offensive category.

 That year, Matsuki resigned after he was drafted to serve for Japan in World War II.
 During the Battle of Okinawa, he was wounded and captured by American forces.
 He returned as the player manager of the Tigers in 1949, beginning his tenure in the 1950 season.
 It was clear that his playing ability was diminishing.
 Aged 41, he had thirteen plate appearances for three hits and two walks.
 He led the team to a 70-67-3 record, and a fourth-place finish in the Central League.
 In 1951, he recorded only one at-bat, which resulted in an out.
 The team went 61-52-3, good for third in the league.
 1951 would be the final year he played in a professional game.